jamesnetherton/jamesnetherton.github.io/_posts/2017-09-25-adding-a-new-component-to-the-wildfly-camel-subsystem-part2.md

 tags: [WildFly,Camel]
 ---

-In this post we look at how we create integration tests for the WildFly Camel subsystem.
+In this post we look at how we create integration tests and component documentation for the WildFly Camel subsystem.
 In [part 1](/2017/09/25/adding-a-new-component-to-the-wildfly-camel-subsystem-part1) we got to the point where we had successfully created some JBoss Modules XML definitions.

 ### 1. Adding a new integration test package